 In general, treat students with disabilities as you treat students without disabilities.
 Some adjustments may be necessary to provide them with access to course materials and related services, but they are still students with the same issues and concerns that other college students have.
 Make sure to include a student with a disability in all classroom activities and offer the same level of attention you give other students.
-Don't send a student with a disability to Disability Services for non-disability related issues.
+Don't send a student with a disability to Student Disability Services (SDS) for non-disability related issues.

-Treat all conversations with the student as confidential.
+Treat any disability-related conversations with the student as confidential.
 Some students with disabilities are quite open about their disability status and related needs.
 Others are more concerned about privacy.
 Don't make any assumptions in this area.
 Even students with readily apparent disabilities may not be comfortable with their disability being the subject of a class discussion or with their accommodation requests being discussed in front of other students.
 There will be times when other students notice that an accommodation is being given.
 If they bring this to your attention, explain to them that it is a confidential matter than you cannot discuss.

 It is a student's responsibility to notify instructors of his/her need for reasonable accommodations.
 The instructor is most often the person directly responsible for ensuring that these accommodations are made and for helping the student address any problems or concerns related to the accommodations.